 The transfer bus will bring you back to the car park.
 You'll need to show the ticket you were given at check-in to the driver.

 When you get back to the car park, make your way to the check-out building.
 Go up to one of the machines and scan the barcode on your key collection ticket.
 A map of the car park will come up, showing you where your car is, and you'll get your keys back.
 This should take a few seconds.
 Then you can collect your car and set off home.
 At the barrier, you'll need to scan the key tag attached to your car key to get out.

 Again, if you have any problems, just press the assistance button and a member of staff will come and help you.

-Airparks Luton is protected by CCTV, entry and exit barriers, a fence and floodlighting, and is patrolled 24 hours a day.
-Airparks Luton holds the Park Mark, a national security award accredited by the Association of Chief Police Officers.
+Airparks Luton is protected by CCTV, entry and exit barriers, a fence, floodlighting, and is patrolled 24 hours a day.
+It holds the Park Mark awards.

 Parking is always at the vehicle owner's own risk.